Inflectra/spira-documentation/docs/SpiraApps/LinkedLists.md

 ## Using the SpiraApp

-This SpiraApp works automatically on the details page for Requirements, Releases, Test Cases, Incidents, Documents, Tasks, and Risks.
+This SpiraApp works automatically on the details page for Requirements, Releases, Test Cases, Test Sets, Incidents, Documents, Tasks, and Risks.

 The SpiraApp applies the appropriate rules to the dropdown menus on a page in two instances: When a user first opens the details page, and whenever a dropdown that is used as a primary field is changed.
 This way the dropdown options will always be limited to what the rules specify whenever an artifact is being edited on the details page.